 \subsection{Misalignment of codebook and latent representations}

-As discussed in \cref{sec:experiments}, when training the VQ-VAE for the compression task using different learning rates and batch sizes, there would be cases in which the Shannon's rate-distortion theory \citep{shannon1959coding} does not hold.
-In other words, in these cases when the VQ bitrate (or codebook size) is increased, the quality of reconstructions will not be improved with respect to the objective metrics.
-In \cref{fig:misalign_metrics_plot}, we provide the quantitative results for the cases that the rate-distortion theory does not hold, and as a result, a misalignment between codebook and latent representations is happened (see \cref{fig:misaligment}).
+As discussed in \cref{sec:experiments}, when training the VQ-VAE for the compression task using different learning rates and batch sizes, there would be cases in which Shannon's rate-distortion theory \citep{shannon1959coding} does not hold.
+In other words, in these cases, when the codebook size is increased, the quality of reconstructions will not be improved with respect to the objective metrics.
+In \cref{fig:misalign_metrics_plot}, we provide the quantitative results for the cases where the rate-distortion theory does not hold, and as a result, a misalignment between codebook and latent representations occurs (see \cref{fig:misaligment}).
 The curves represent the results for VQ-VAE trained on {\sc CelebA-HQ} data set with various training setups.

-Misalignments are highlighted with \textit{red circles} in \cref{fig:misalign_metrics_plot}, which refer to the cases of \texttt{[STE|$lr=10^{-4}$, bitrate=11]}, \texttt{[RT|$lr=5.5\cdot10^{-4}$, bitrate=6]}, \texttt{[ST-GS|$lr=10^{-3}$, bitrate=8]}, \texttt{[NSVQ|$lr=10^{-3}$, bitrate=11]}, and \texttt{[DiVeQ|$lr=10^{-3}$, bitrate=11]}.
-Note that for the EMA approach, we consider the misalignment happened in \cref{fig:bs_ablation_128}, when the bath size is $128$ and $lr=5.5\cdot10^{-4}$.
-According to all of our experiments, for our proposed SF-DiVeQ, the rate-distortion theory always hold true and as a result, no misalignment happens for SF-DiVeQ.
-For the sake of comparison, we consider the case of \texttt{[SF-DiVeQ|$lr=10^{-3}$, bitrate=11]} for plotting in \cref{fig:misaligment}.
-Note that in difference to other plots in the paper, \cref{fig:misalign_metrics_plot} shows the results for only one individual experiment, not the average on several different individual runs.
+Misalignments are highlighted with \textit{red circles} in \cref{fig:misalign_metrics_plot}, which refer to the cases of \texttt{[STE|$lr=10^{-4}$, codebook bits=11]}, \texttt{[RT|$lr=5.5\cdot10^{-4}$, codebook bits=6]}, \texttt{[ST-GS|$lr=10^{-3}$, codebook bits=8]}, \texttt{[NSVQ|$lr=10^{-3}$, codebook bits=11]}, and \texttt{[DiVeQ|$lr=10^{-3}$, codebook bits=11]}.
+Note that for the EMA approach, we consider the misalignment that happened in \cref{fig:bs_ablation_128}, when the batch size is $128$ and $lr=5.5\cdot10^{-4}$.
+According to all of our experiments, for our proposed SF-DiVeQ, the rate-distortion theory always holds true and as a result, no misalignment happens for SF-DiVeQ.
+For the sake of comparison, we consider the case of \texttt{[SF-DiVeQ|$lr=10^{-3}$, codebook bits=11]} for plotting in \cref{fig:misaligment}.
+Note that unlike other plots in the paper, \cref{fig:misalign_metrics_plot} shows the results for only one individual experiment, not the average on several different individual runs.